MagnusPer/Homeyduino_MultiSensor/README.md

 # Homeyduino_MultiSensor
-An Arduino/esp8266 library to interface the Athom Homey reporting temperature, humidity and luminancey
+An Homeyduino (esp8266) multi sensor reporting temperature, humidity and luminancey to Homey.

 # Features